Tk21111/front-iiiii/README.md

-btw change the localhost in every single page
+btw change the localhost ito proper api in singleNotePage , singleLocaPage ,welcome maybe these is all